Neoteroi/BlackSheep-Docs/docs/routing.md

     ...
 ```

-It is also possible to specify the expected type, using standard `typing`
+It is also possible to specify the expected type, using `typing` annotations:
-annotations:

 ```python